This annual award marks Michael Hartnett’s contribution to literature in English and Irish. Now closed for 2018.

-This was the 16th year of this award to mark Michael Hartnett’s contribution to literature in English and Irish.
-Each year the award alternates between Irish and English and this year the award was for a volume of poetry in Irish.
+This was the 17th year of this award to mark Michael Hartnett’s contribution to literature in English and Irish.

-A key feature of the Eigse Michael Hartnett festival every year is the Michael Hartnett Poetry Award.
-This year’s substantial prize went to a book of poetry in Irish by Wexford born poet and editor Seosamh O’Murchú for his collection Taisí Tosta, published by Coiscéim in 2015.
+In 2017 the substantial prize went to a book of poetry in Irish by Wexford born poet and editor Seosamh O’Murchú for his collection Taisí Tosta, published by Coiscéim in 2015.

 “‘I’m really delighted to receive this award,” Seosamh said.”
 Not only is it a great source of encouragement for me but is also a wonderful recognition and affirmation of my work.
 It’s made all the more special by the fact that the award remembers and honours one or our truly great poets, Michael Hartnett, who proudly has taken his place in the pantheon of the Munster poetic tradition.”